 Remember to check your library before ordering if you are trying to save money.

-Books for families of addicts:
+Resources for addicts and families of addicts:

 First Aid for Enablers by Dr. David Curry